Python tool to read, write, and visualize CommonRoad scenarios and solutions for automated vehicles.

 Alternatively, clone from our gitlab repository:

 and add the folder commonroad_io to your Python environment.

-Compared to version 2020.1, the following features were added:
+Compared to version 2021.2, the following features have been added or changed:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size commonroad_io-2021.3-py3-none-any.whl (2.8 MB)||File type Wheel||Python version py3||Upload date||Hashes View|